 3D Laser Scanner for Crash Scene and Complex Building Evaluations

 Our experts utilize a FARO 3D Laser Scanner for fast and exact indoor and outdoor measurements in three dimensions.
 The scanner produces photo realistic 3D images of real world objects or scenes.
 It captures several million 3D coordinates and creates a 3-dimensional impression of the surroundings.

 The tool can be used in cases involving accident reconstruction and structural analysis of complex buildings, or for scene preservation.

 Recording Vehicle Speed & Distance Traveled

 In addition to crash data, our accident reconstructionists utilize specialized equipment for recording speed and distance traveled.
-The VBOX Video HD2 provides our experts with real-time synchronised video and data with graphical overlay.
+The VBOX Video HD2 provides our experts with real-time synchronized video and data with graphical overlay.
 Although developed to assist race car drivers to improve speed and handling, the VBOX data is perfect for use in the accident reconstruction process.

 It can identify the maximum speed of a vehicle in question, and it can be helpful in evaluating low-speed collisions.
 For more information, visit our Recording Vehicle Speed & Distance Traveled page.

 Hard to access spaces are no longer off limits with the X-Bot Inspection Robot.
 By using this innovative engineering equipment, our experts can access small dark crawl spaces, steep roofs, and structural compromised or hazardous locations by using the robot camera.
 Operated by our trained experts, this inspection robot will document spaces through hi-definition videos and photos.